 Her ultimate sets Camille apart as the queen of duels.
 It’s basically League’s version of the UFC octagon (though it’s hexagonal in shape).
-She leaps onto an enemy champion, knocks away their friends, and locks them in a cage for 2.5 seconds at first rank and 4 seconds at max.
+She leaps into the air, becomes untargetable, and lands on an enemy champion.
+Then she pops a cage that knocks away their friends, and locks them in a cage for 2.5 seconds at first rank and four seconds at max.
 In the cage, her basic attacks deal bonus magic damage, plus a percentage of the target’s current health, which scales off Camille’s levels.

-After the hexagon is thrown down, anyone can enter or leave, except for the targeted champion.
-The only ways out besides death are to wait out the effect or if Camille herself leaves.
-Once locked in the hexagon, the target is stuck—Flash, ward hop, Arcane Shift—no abilities work for the target.
+After the hexagon is thrown down, other champions can enter or leave, but the targeted champion is stuck—Flash, ward hop, and Arcane Shift all will fail to get out of the hexagon.
+The only ways out are to wait for the effect to end or if Camille herself leaves.

-Her other abilities give her creative ways to set up picks with her ultimate.
-It can be used in the middle of teamfight, but is best saved until she can find an isolated squishy target.
-She does have to watch out for abilities like Zac or Tristana ultimate that can take her out of the hexagonal zone and end it early.
+Her ultimate is best used in the middle of teamfights when she can find an isolated squishy target.
+Camille players should also watch to make sure the rest of the team can follow her engage.
+She does have to watch out for abilities like Zac or Tristana ultimate that can knock her out of the hexagonal zone and end it early.

 The last cool nuance of her ult is its use as an escape tool.
-While she’s in the air jumping into the hexagon, she becomes untargetable.
+Remember, she’s untargetable in the air.
 So in a pinch, she can ult to avoid CC, hookshot away to safety, and throw down a W for an additional slow if the enemy keeps chasing.

 Putting it together

-Her playstyle is one of constant pressure: You’ll want to get into your enemy’s face right from the get-go, race them to level two, and punish them for any weakness.
-She should be playing forward a lot, relying on vision and her E to get her out of sticky situations.
-Late game, Camille wants to split push patiently and flank in key moments.
+As a laner, she should be playing forward a lot, relying on vision and her E to get her out of sticky situations.
+In the late game, Camille wants to set up picks and control side lanes with her mobility.
 She’s not as good in front-to-back teamfights, but can kite decently well.

 But her home is the side lanes.
 Give her time and minions to push, and watch Camille go to work.